jeannafta/master_thesis/README.md

 # Master's project Jean Naftalski

-This directory provides most of the codes that were developed for my Master's project.
+This directory provides the principal codes that were developed for my Master's project.
 If needed, the scripts developed as part of my Master's project pre-study are also accessible at this [link](https://github.com/jeannafta/pre-study).

 Below are some tips for using [FEniCS](https://fenicsproject.org/) with [Docker](https://www.docker.com/).